Yoga Website Design: How to Create a Yoga Website Your Students Will Love

 #3.
 Visual Brand

 People often think visual branding is all about logos, but it’s much more.
 It’s the colors and fonts you choose, and anything else that will be visually repeated throughout your yoga website design.
-The purpose of getting this sorted out before you begin the design phase is to create some boundaries so you have a plan.
+The purpose of getting this sorted out before you begin the design phase is to establish clear boundaries, allowing you to have a well-defined plan.
 You want to avoid being stuck looking at a white screen and trying to make a mishmash of things work together.

 You want your yoga website design to be visually appealing and getting carried away with colors and fonts can happen before you know it, so you’ll definitely want to make design decisions in the early stages.